Dr. Terri L. Winfree, President of Prairie State College

 On behalf of the college, Dr. Winfree has served in leadership positions with numerous organizations including the Illinois Council of Community College Administrators, The Chicago Southland Chamber of Commerce, The Chicago Southland Convention and Visitors Bureau, and has served as a member of The Chicago Southland Economic Development Committee.
 She also is an active member of the Professional Women's Network and has served on several educational foundation scholarship committees.

-In 2015 she received the Women in Leadership award from the Link & Option Center, Inc. Dr. Winfree received the 2016 Giving Back Award from INSIGHT Into Diversity magazine.
+In 2015, she received the Women in Leadership award from the Link & Option Center, Inc. Dr. Winfree received the 2016 Giving Back Award from INSIGHT Into Diversity magazine.
 The award is based on an outstanding demonstration of social responsibility, a commitment to charitable services, and involvement with students, faculty and staff to serve underrepresented populations.
 Each honoree is recognized for his or her passion, dedication and philanthropic achievements.
+In 2018, Dr. Winfree was named to the Bloom Trail High School Hall of Fame.

 After graduating from PSC with an Associate Degree in General Studies in 1996, she received her Bachelor of Arts in 1998 and Master of Arts in Communication Studies/Human Performance and Training in 2000 from Governors State University.
 In 2012, she obtained her Ph.D. in Education and Human Resources from Colorado State University.

 Dr. Winfree is the proud mother of two sons.